Frequently Asked Questions

 Death Care Services

-Yes, we offer human composting services regardless of where you live in the United States.
-Most customers that come to us from another state work with a funeral home in their area to arrange for transport.
+Choosing our human composting services is possible in most places outside of Washington State.
+Most clients that come to us from another state work with a funeral home in their area to arrange for transport.
 This funeral home will pick up a body at the place of death and arrange for transport to Recompose.

 Please note: Bodies that come to Recompose must not be embalmed.
 While most funeral homes are experienced with transporting bodies, they may not yet have heard of human composting or have experience with this kind of transport.